Raymondchau1022/Dogmazon/README.md

 # Dogmazon
-Dogmazon is a responsive online shopping web application, which facilitates buying and selling actions by using REST API and CRUD Operations.
+Dogmazon is a online shopping web application, which facilitates buying and selling actions by using REST API and CRUD Operations.
-> Notice: This project is still on development status (06/4/2022).
-The website will be hosted after completion.
 ## Technologies
-ReactJS, CSS, Python Flask, MongoDB, Axios
+ReactJS, CSS, Python Flask, MongoDB, Axios , cloudinary
 ## Highlights
 #### Design and Architecture
-* Fully Responsive
 * RESTful API
 * CRUD Operation
 #### Search and Filter